 A city of 2 million people, Copenhagen, Denmark was founded in the 10th century and is considered one one of the major centers of northern Europe.
 It is a city with wonderful historical sites, and also a very contemporary aesthetic.
 It has a fascinating geography, defined by the water.
 Bridges connect different parts of the city, and over to Amager.
 The new Øresund bridge, completed in 2000 connects over the Strait of Øresund to Malmö, Sweden.
+Note: If you’d like to have a guided running experience in Copenhagen, we highly recommend our affiliate partner Go!
+Running Tours.

 Geographically, a lot of the development has taken place along ‘five fingers’ stretching out of the city along rail routes.
 Development has also taken place on Amager.
 The city center is compact, defined by the old ramparts, which are still referred to as the Fortification Ring (Fæstningsringen) and kept as a partial green band around it.
 Amager Strandpark is a 2km artificial island and beach that was built in 2005, easily accessible by bike and metro.